open-policy-agent/opa/site/tutorials/docker-authorization/index.md

 So far, the policy has been defined in terms of input data from the plugin.
 In many cases, it's necessary to write policies against multiple data sources.

-The rest of the example shows how you can grant fine grained access to specific clients.
+The rest of the tutorial shows how you can grant fine grained access to specific clients.
 To do so, we will insert fake user data into OPA to simulate an authentication system.

 ### <a name="identify-user"></a> 12.
 Identify the user in Docker requests.

 > Back up your existing Docker configuration, just in case.
-You can replace your original configuration after you are done with the example.
+You can replace your original configuration after you are done with the tutorial.
 {: .opa-tip}

 ```shell